darklang/docs/docs/contributing/debugging.md

 In the `client`, you may log with either of:

 - `Js.log2("my message", anyValue)`
-- `Debug.loG("my message", anyValue)` Both of these print in the browser console.
+- `Debug.loG("my message", anyValue)`

+Both of these print in the browser console, with `Debug.loG` being more flexible.

 ### Backend